Back to docs

 Session Tokens

 Some endpoints use a secondary authentication mechanism called a session token.
 When you start an interview via the API, the response includes a session_token.
-This token is tied to that specific interview session and is required when calling certain endpoints like the complete endpoint.
+This token is tied to that specific interview session and is required when calling certain endpoints like sending messages and the complete endpoint.

 Session tokens differ from API keys in important ways: